TiagoBsCastro/ConceptSpectra/README.md

 <div align="justify">

 CO*N*CEPTSpectra is a Python package that provides tools for computing the linear spectra of different species in cosmology.
-It integrates with CLASS (using CLASSY) deployed in CO*N*CEPT to compute background quantities, perturbations, and the corresponding power spectrum for various matter species.
+It integrates with CLASS (using CLASSY) deployed in CO*N*CEPT to compute background quantities, perturbations, and the corresponding power spectrum for various species.
 Users may either import the library in their own Python scripts or use the supplied command-line interface.

 ## Features

-- Compute logarithmically spaced k-modes for power spectrum calculations.

-- Generate the matter power spectrum for baryons, cold dark matter, and dark energy fluid.
+- Generate the power spectrum for several species: baryons, cold dark matter, dark energy fluid, and other relativistic species.

 - Use in-memory and on-disk caching to reduce redundant CLASS computations.